Chi-SquareX/Healthcare_NLP_application/README.md

 This application is for educational and demonstration purposes only.
 It should not be used as a substitute for professional medical advice or diagnosis.
 Always consult with a qualified healthcare provider for accurate medical information and treatment.

 ---

+#**Evaluation of Fine-tuned LLAMA and Microsoft-BioGPT**
+Evaluation of The fine-tuned LLAMA model and the BioGPT model is based on BLEU, ROUGE,BERT Score and Novelty, Diversity and Levenshtein distance metric.
+Fine-tuned LLAMA model has shown nearly similar results in BERT Score and Levenshtein distance and performed better than BioGPT in terms of Diversity metric.